Skip to main content

 3. CommonJS features must not be used.
 This means that packages cannot use export = or import foo = require("foo").

 4. All types in exported functions, classes, variables, and types must be simply inferred or explicit.
-If an expression is too complex to be inferred, it’s type should be explicitly assigned to an intermediate type.
+If an expression is too complex to be inferred, its type should be explicitly assigned to an intermediate type.

 5. Destructuring in exports is not supported.
 Instead of destructuring, export each symbol individually.